 In people with excessive urination, certain symptoms and characteristics are cause for concern.
 They include

 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
-What they find during the history and physical examination often suggests a cause of excessive urination and the tests that may need to be done (see Table: Some Causes and Features of Excessive Urination ).
+What they find during the history and physical examination often suggests a cause of excessive urination and the tests that may need to be done (see table Some Causes and Features of Excessive Urination Some Causes and Features of Excessive Urination ).

 Doctors ask about